Paradise (Morrison novel): Plot

 The men solidify their plot against the women one evening at the Convent.
-Lone DuPres overhears the men and rushes to find someone to help her stop them because she cares about the Convent women but also because their behavior may unwittingly destroy Ruby.
+Lone DuPres overhears the men and rushes to find someone to help her stop them because she cares about the Convent women.
 A group of nine men – a number mirroring the original, racially pure families that founded Ruby – venture to the Convent under cover of darkness with guns, shooting the women on sight.
 Some of the women fight back, injuring Arnold, Jeff Fleetwood, Harper Jury, and Menus, but eventually, the men shoot them down in the field as they escape.
 In the middle of this chaos, Lone and the willing townspeople she has assembled arrive at the Convent.
 Under censure none of the men claims responsibility or intent to kill; everyone fears the white law they presume will be involved now that they have killed a white woman.
 However, Deek Steward speaks up to acknowledge culpability, signaling a break with his twin brother Steward, with whom he has agreed on everything for decades.

 However, when Roger Best arrives to bury the bodies, he finds nothing.
 Mavis’ Cadillac is also gone.
 From this, many in Ruby conclude that the women somehow survived and drove away.
 Lone, however, believes that it is a sign from God, who has taken the bodies of his servants to Heaven whole, in the manner of Mary at the Assumption.
 The town carries on, relieved that the absence of bodies spares them the attention of white law enforcement.
 Each man involved tells a different story of what happened.
 If not for Luther Beauchamp, Pious DuPres, and Deed and Aaron Sands, who corroborate Lone's version, the town might even have proceeded as though it never happened.
 However, Lone observes that though the bodies themselves might have disappeared, the ramifications of the attack are evident in the town.
 Menus succumbs to his renewed alcoholism.
 Deek is unusually troubled and goes to the Reverend Richard Misner for spiritual assistance.
 K.D. and Arnette continue to build their family and look forward to assuming a position in town where they can make life difficult for K.D.'s critics.
 Most of all, there is a sensation that the deal brokered by Ruby's founders with God is broken and that death has finally arrived in town: the last chapter takes place at the funeral of Save-Marie, one of Jeff and Sweetie Fleetwood's disabled children.
 The town remains divided, but Richard Misner decides to stay, in part because he feels he can be useful in this flawed town where change and forces of the outside world must inevitably arrive.